Geoff Wightwick of accountancy and business service provider Baker Tilly watches the pennies and provides advice on how to start up on a shoestring

 How can starting my business from home help?

-After wages, premises are usually the second highest overhead.
+After wages, premises are usually the second biggest overhead.
 If you can start your business without having that burden, you're more likely to survive.
-There's nothing wrong with starting your business off from home and then taking on premises when necessary or when you can afford them.
+There's nothing wrong with starting your business from home and then taking on premises when necessary or when you can afford them.
 However, make sure you have dedicated space, maybe a spare room, garage or even garden shed.
 If you need to meet people, you can do this in a coffee shop.
 Serviced offices are a popular and relatively cheap option, plus, generally, you don't have to sign up for long terms.